 We often have guest presenters join us for Journal Club and Insight Webinars.
 If you’re interested in being a guest presenter, please get in touch!
 If you’d like to discuss sponsorship opportunities for Journal Club or Insight Webinars, please contact us.

-Sustainability and IPC (Insight Webinar)
+Big Data, AI, and risk stratification in IPC (Insight Webinar)

 Subscribe to our email list if you’d like us to let you know about future Journal Clubs, Insight Webinars, and for other updates from IPC Partners.